Computed Tomography

 SCHOLARSHIPS

-- To promote professionalism and life-long learning among program graduates.
+3. To promote professionalism and lifelong learning among program graduates.

-If I am not admitted to the program or placed on an alternative list and no spaces are available do I have to apply again?
+If I am not admitted to the program or am placed on an alternative list and no spaces are available, do I have to apply again?

-Yes, applicants not admitted to the program, including applicants placed on the alternate list, and no spaces became available, we will not carry over application files to the next year.
-Each applicant would need to complete the application/admission process again for the next admission year.
+Yes, application files are not carried over to the next year.
+You would need to complete the application/admission process again for the next admission year.

 How do you evaluate applications?

-We will consider for selection review only those applicants who submit the online program application by the deadline date and have met all admission requirements.
-If more qualified applicants apply than the number of available seats, we will select according to the application submission date.
-If applicants submit applications on the same date, we will use the applicant's GPA to determine the selection order.
+Only those applicants who submit the online program application by the deadline date and have met all admission requirements are considered for selection.
+If more qualified applicants apply than the number of available seats, applications are selected according to the application submission date.
+If applicants submit applications on the same date, the applicant's GPA will be used to determine the selection order.

-When will I know if I am accepted to the program?
+When will I know if I'm accepted to the program?

 Conditionally admitted applicants and those on the alternate list must attend the mandatory admission orientation session.
-The admission status letter we mail provides information regarding registration for the mandatory admission orientation session.
-At the orientation, we will provide program information and appropriate documents to complete all the necessary CT program requirements for full admission status.
+The admission status letter provides information regarding registration for the mandatory admission orientation session.
+Program information and appropriate documents to complete all the necessary CT program requirements for full admission status will be provided at the orientation.

-Those conditionally admitted who do not register for and attend the mandatory admission orientation session will forfeit their conditional admission and we will then offer your seat to an alternate.
-Alternates who do not register for or attend the mandatory admission orientation session will forfeit their alternate position.
+If you are conditionally admitted and do not register for or attend the mandatory admission orientation session forfeit your conditional admission, and your seat will be offered to an alternate.
+Alternates who do not register for or attend the mandatory admission orientation session forfeit their alternate position.

-We will provide full admission status after the conditionally admitted applicant attends the mandatory admission orientation session and appropriately completes all program requirements and submits all required admission documents by the designated deadline.
+Full admission status is provided after the conditionally admitted applicant attends the mandatory admission orientation session and appropriately completes all program requirements and submits all required admission documents by the designated deadline.

 Licensure